Frequently Asked Questions

 This is not professional tax advice and should not be relied upon for making investment decisions.
 Investors should consult with their financial advisor, accountant and/or tax attorney for tax advice specific to their particular needs and objectives.

-• There will be no leverage at the fund level.
-However our operators typically use debt when acquiring new properties.
-It is anticipated that bank or seller financing will generally account for between approximately fifty percent (50%) and seventy percent (70%) of the gross fair market value of each property.
+• Wellings does not use leverage at the fund level, however our operators typically use debt when acquiring new properties.
+We anticipate that bank or seller financing will generally account for between approximately fifty percent (50%) and seventy percent (70%) of the gross fair market value of each property.

 • Your liability cannot exceed the amount of your investment plus amounts distributed to you.
 One value of real estate as an investment as compared to stocks, etc., is that it is highly unlikely for a property to lose all value, as is possible when investing in stocks or other alternative investments.
 Companies can go completely out of business or have their value reduced to virtually nothing.
 The passive investors carry no lending risk.

-• No. While Wellings Capital does not make any guarantees regarding investments in these funds, we have used documented historical data on the properties involved and commonly used industry methods to conservatively calculate the potential of these investments.
-Because it is not possible to predict future events, which can influence any investment, it is not possible to guarantee this as an investment.
+• No. Wellings Capital does not make any guarantees regarding the investment performance of our funds.
+We use documented historical data as well as commonly used industry methods to conservatively calculate the potential value of these investments.
+Wellings cannot predict future events, which can influence any investment, it is not possible to guarantee this as an investment.
 Guaranteed investments generally carry very low returns as compared to the potential returns projected for these funds.

 • The Wellings Capital team leverages years of real estate experience to maximize each project’s success.
-Wellings Capital realizes routine asset management fees and a share of upside profits after investors receive priority distributions.
+Wellings Capital earns asset management fees based on capital deployed and a share of profits after investors receive their preferred distributions.

 The information contained on this page is for information purposes, and should not be regarded as an offer to sell or a solicitation of an offer to buy any security in any jurisdiction where such an offer or solicitation would be in violation of any laws.
 The price and value of the investments referred to on this page and the income from such investments may fluctuate, and investors may realize losses on these investments, including a loss of principal.
 We do not provide tax, accounting, or legal advice to our clients, and all investors are advised to consult with their tax, accounting, or legal advisers regarding any potential investment.
 The information and any opinions contained on this page have been obtained from sources that we consider reliable, but we do not represent such information and opinions are accurate or complete, and thus should not be relied upon as such.
 Past performance is not indicative or a guarantee of future performance.
 Interested investors should review the Private Placement Memorandum (PPM) and all terms of this page are subject to the terms of the PPM.
 Projected returns are based upon various assumptions set forth in the PPM and are subject to risks which are also outlined in the PPM.